-Our balance sheet reflects cash and cash equivalents of \$7.1 billion at June 30, 2023 and \$5.6 billion at December 31, 2022 cash and cash equivalents balances are \$1.4 billion and \$1.5 billion, respectively, of cash received that includes the face value of tickets sold on behalf of our ticketing clients and their share of service charges, which we refer to as client cash.
+Our balance sheet reflects cash and cash equivalents of \$5.9 billion at September 30, 2023 and \$5.6 billion at December 31, 2022.
+Included in the September 30, 2023 and December 31, 2022 cash and cash equivalents balances are \$1.3 billion and \$1.5 billion, respectively, of cash received that includes the face value of tickets sold on behalf of our ticketing clients and their share of service charges, which we refer to as client cash.
 We generally do not utilize client cash for our own financing or investing activities as the amounts are payable to clients on a regular basis.
-Our foreign subsidiaries held approximately \$2.6 billion in cash and cash equivalents, excluding client cash, at June 30, 2023.
+Our foreign subsidiaries held approximately \$2.4 billion in cash and cash equivalents, excluding client cash, at September 30, 2023.
 We generally do not repatriate these funds, but if we did, we would need to accrue and pay United States state income taxes as well as any applicable foreign withholding or transaction taxes on future repatriations.
 We may from time to time enter into borrowings under our revolving credit facility.
 If the original maturity of these borrowings is 90 days or less, we present the borrowings and subsequent repayments on a net basis in the statement of cash flows to better represent our financing activities.
-Our balance sheet reflects total net debt of \$6.6 billion and \$5.9 billion at June 30, 2023 and December 31, 2022, respectively.
-Our weighted-average cost of debt, excluding unamortized debt discounts and debt issuance costs on our term loans and notes, was 4.7% at June 30, 2023, with approximately 87% of our debt at fixed rates.
+Our balance sheet reflects total net debt of \$6.6 billion and \$5.9 billion at September 30, 2023 and December 31, 2022, respectively.
+Our weighted-average cost of debt, excluding unamortized debt discounts and debt issuance costs on our term loans and notes, was 4.8% at September 30, 2023, with approximately 87% of our debt at fixed rates.

 Our cash and cash equivalents are held in accounts managed by third-party financial institutions and consist of cash in our operating accounts and invested cash.
 Cash held in non-interest-bearing and interest-bearing operating accounts in many cases exceeds the Federal Deposit Insurance Corporation insurance limits.
-The invested cash is in interest-bearing funds consisting primarily of bank deposits and money market funds.
+The invested cash is in interest-bearing funds consisting primarily of bank deposits and money market funds for which we earn interest based on prevailing market rates which is recorded in interest income in our consolidated financial statements.
+For the three and nine months ended September 30, 2023, the amount of interest income we earned rose more than interest expense for the same period.
 While we monitor cash and cash equivalents balances in our operating accounts on a regular basis and adjust the balances as appropriate, these balances could be impacted if the underlying financial institutions fail.
-To date, we have experienced no loss or lack of access to our cash and cash equivalents; however, we can provide no assurances that access to our cash and cash equivalents will not be impacted by adverse conditions in the financial markets
+To date, we have experienced no loss or lack of access to our cash and cash equivalents; however, we can provide no assurances that access to our cash and cash equivalents will not be impacted by adverse conditions in the financial markets.